samuel-cavazos/Differential-Geometry-Machine-Learning/README.md

 [samuel.cavazos@dhr-rgv.com](mailto:samuel.cavazos@dhr-rgv.com?)

 ## Introduction
-The purpose of this work is study the relationship between Machine-Learning and Differential Geometry.
+The purpose of this project is study the relationship between Machine-Learning and Differential Geometry.
 By understanding this relationship, we obtain a better understanding of how machine-learning works and gain the ability to apply concepts from differential geometry while building models.

 ## Linear Regression